aws-samples/aws-cloud-operation-samples/monitoring-estimated-charges-using-amazon-cloudwatch/README.md

-## Using Custom Amazon CloudWatch Metrics to Monitor Amazon EC2 Reserved Instance Expiration
+## Setting up an Amazon CloudWatch Billing Alarm to Proactively Monitor Estimated Charges

-This solution deploys a custom Amazon CloudWatch metric published via an AWS Lambda function and an Amazon Simple Notification Service (Amazon SNS) topic for notification when the alarm exceeds the user-defined threshold to allow monitoring of the days remaining for Amazon EC2 Reserved Instances.
+This solution deploys an Amazon CloudWatch Billing alarm, and connects the Amazon CloudWatch Billing alarm to an Amazon SNS topic for notifications when the alarm exceeds the specified threshold.

-CloudWatch allows you to monitor CloudWatch custom metrics (Amazon EC2 Reserved Instance days remaining) to deliver better insights into your resources and provide you with notifications when the defined threshold you configure is breached.
+Amazon CloudWatch is a monitoring and observability service that provides a unified view of your application’s performance, resource utilization, and performance changes.
+Amazon CloudWatch is ideal for improving operational performance and resource optimization, such as creating alarms to notify you when your billing charges are exceeding a predefined threshold.

+By using Amazon CloudWatch, you can better monitor your estimated AWS charges.
+By monitoring the estimated AWS charges for your AWS account(s), you can be alerted and proactively notified when the calculated estimated charges exceed the defined threshold, both from the AWS CloudWatch console and via SNS Notification.

 ## Solution Overview
-The following solution enables users to receive an email notification when the Amazon EC2 Reserved Instance has fewer days remaining than a specified threshold.
-This solution uses CloudWatch, Amazon SNS, Amazon EventBridge, AWS CloudFormation, and Lambda.

 The following diagram illustrates the architecture in this post: